wuggawugga/neeo-driver-kodi/README.md

 * PVR functions are mostly guesswork, since I don't have one
 * Buttons included in button groups/widgets are implicitly listed as separate buttons, using their identifiers rather than label
-* This is just a hack
+* This is really just a hack

 ### TODO